Structures in compressible magnetoconvection and the nature of umbral dots

 It should be noted that the realistic numerical simulations of \cite{Schussler+Vogler} and \cite{Rempel+:spotsimu.1D} suggest a somewhat different interpretation of the substructure and time dependence seen in UDs.
-The dark lanes in these simulations are due to an optical depth effect and they do not coincide with downflows; downflows, however occur near the end points of the lanes.
-The finite lifetime of UDs, in turn is due to the ``safety valve'' mechanism operating at the magnetic cusp above the convecting columns, in a manner somewhat akin to the suggestion of \cite{Choudhuri:UDmodel}.
-High resolution observational studies of the correlation and relative position of downflows and dark lanes may help to clarify this issue in the future.
+The dark lanes in these simulations are due to an optical depth effect and they do not coincide with downflows.
+Downflows, however, occur near the end points of the lanes.
+High resolution observational studies of the correlation and relative position of downflows and dark lanes may help clarify this issue in the future.

-It should be added that while observations suggest that the properties of central umbral dots are different from those of peripheric umbral dots (\citealp{Sobotka+Jurcak:Hinode}), it is hard to draw a sharp line between the two groups and the finite tilt of the magnetic field may have an important role in determining the properties of central UDs as well.
-Non-vertical fields, e.g. due to a fanning out or twisting of the flux rope, may also be instrumental in inhibiting the appearance of flux separation inside sunspot umbrae ---though this may be also explained simply by the strong fields in sunspot umbrae or by the large depth (and consequently low aspect ratio) of the umbra.
+It should be added that while observations suggest that the properties of central umbral dots are different from those of peripheric umbral dots (\citealp{Sobotka+Jurcak:Hinode}), it is hard to draw a sharp line between the two groups, and the finite tilt of the magnetic field may play an important role in determining the properties of central UDs as well.
+Non-vertical fields, e.g. those due to a fanning out or twisting of the flux rope, may also be instrumental in inhibiting the appearance of FXS inside sunspot umbrae ---though this may also be explained simply by the strong fields in sunspot umbrae or by the large depth (and consequently low aspect ratio) of the umbra.

-These considerations suggest that one possible way to bring idealized models closer to realistic numerical simulations could be the extension of these results to the case when the imposed magnetic field is tilted.
+These considerations suggest that one possible way to bring idealized models closer to realistic numerical simulations could be to extend these results to the case where the imposed magnetic field is tilted.